albertopiras/nodejs-file-censure/README.md

-NodeJS Censure File Words
+# NodeJS File-Censure

-This NodeJS program will give you a copy of a file censuring the words you want.
+This NodeJS program will censure a specific word in a file, giving you a new file.
 This is useful if you are handling with very big files.
+This project is an exemple of stream approach, reading and dealing with files using NodeJS.

-The file will be read a part for time, and for each part will be censured the desired word.
+The program will read the file piece per piece, censuring the desired word.
-In this way you can censure enough big file, and not only simple short text.
+In this way you can censure enough big file, and not only simple short strings.

-### What is this repository for?

 ### How does it work?

-This program will create a Readable stream of your .txt input file using a buffer of 1KB.
+This program will create a Readable stream of your .txt input file using a buffer of 256KB.
-In this way NodeJS will use chunks (parts of the stream) of that maximum size.
+In this way NodeJS will use chunks (parts of the stream) that will be maximum of that size.
-By the way if you load a file of 6 KB, NodeJS will "divide" your file in 6 parts and censure your word in each of them.
+By the way if you load a file of 1MB, NodeJS will parse and compute the entire file "dividing" it in 4 parts.

-TODO_IMPROVE this first description

-Under performance comparision folder you will find two example of file reading ad censuring one specific word.
-The first example will read synchronously the file, and it will censure desired words.

-the second example will use the stream approach of this project.

-I'll see that with a very big file (over 20MB) the stream approach is faster

 ### How do I get set up? ###